Rick Wysocki

 July 20, 2023

-In this tutorial, I’ll describe how to write conditional image layouts using Go and HTML for a Hugo site.
+In this tutorial, I describe how to write conditional image layouts using Go and HTML for a Hugo site.

 When I started designing Little Ghost, my Hugo theme, I wanted to conditionally insert featured images based on parameters called in a page’s front matter and the site configuration file.
 Hugo’s figure shortcode was an option, but I wanted something more automatic.
-After a bit of learning, I learned how easy this can be in Hugo.
+I learned how easy this can be in Hugo.

-There were a few criteria I wanted to meet for featured image layouts.
-Specifically, I wanted Hugo to:
+There were several criteria I wanted in to implement for featured image layouts.
+I wanted Hugo to:

 Finally, I wanted this to be optional.
 If no front matter is declared, no HTML should be rendered for the image layout.